Connecting the time evolution of the turbulence interface to coherent structures: Results

-In figure \ref{fig:fig6}, we display the time and space averages of the filtered quantities of equation (\ref{equation:eq2}) for different sizes of the filter length $\Delta$, here normalized with the Kolmogorov length scale $\eta$.
+In figure \ref{fig:fig8}, we display the time and space averages of the filtered quantities of equation (\ref{equation:eq2}) for different sizes of the filter length $\Delta$, here normalized with the Kolmogorov length scale $\eta$.
 All three-flow cases shown here display a similar behavior, with decaying magnitude of the stretching and the curvature/propagation terms with increasing filter size.
 Initially for $\Delta/\eta$ smaller than $\approx10$ the decay is very slow.
 Conversely, for $\Delta/\eta$ larger than $\approx10^{2}$ the magnitude of the stretching and the curvature/propagation terms is negligible, while for $\Delta/\eta$ between $\approx10$ and $\approx10^{2}$ a strong reduction of the two terms can be observed.
 We note that the limits of the latter region are consistent with the inner ($\approx 10\eta$) and the outer ($\approx 0.6-0.8h$) cutoffs of the scaling range of $A_{\eta }$ observed by \citet{krug2017fractal}.
-Again, as seen in figure \ref{fig:fig4}, when $Ri$ increases, the terms on the rhs of equation (\ref{equation:eq2}) are smaller.
-We also note that while for the most stratified case ($Ri22$) the stretching is negligible already at $\Delta/\eta \approx 10$, for the unstratified case, a large amount of stretching is contained in scales larger than $\Delta/\eta \approx 10$.
+Again, as seen in figure \ref{fig:fig5}, when $Ri$ increases, the terms on the rhs of equation (\ref{equation:eq2}) are smaller.
 The sum of the two terms of (\ref{equation:eq2}), the variation of the infinitesimal area, remains constant and close to 0 for all the filter sizes.
 That is to say, the two terms on the rhs of equation (\ref{equation:eq2}) not only balance out overall, but this balance holds also on a scale by scale basis.

+In conclusion, we observe that the difficulty on finding a time scaling for the stretching and the curvature/propagation term discussed in the context of figure \ref{fig:fig5} is in agreement with the results presented here, in that we showed how these terms are the result of multiscale process.
+They can therefore not be characterized by a single time scale.